Queens Ladder Accident Lawyers

 - Compensation for extremity injuries, such as damage to arms and legs

 - Reimbursement for travel to doctor’s appointments and expenses related to your injury, such as drug prescriptions

-The process of getting workers’ compensation benefits for your Queens ladder accident can be overwhelming.
-You have to fill out paperwork, meet deadlines, and comply with rules and procedures.
+Getting workers’ compensation benefits for your Queens ladder accident can be overwhelming.
+You must complete paperwork, meet deadlines, and comply with rules and procedures.
 Because insurance companies make money by denying claims, they will do everything they can to minimize the benefits you are awarded.
 A skilled lawyer can help you navigate the complex New York workers’ comp benefits process following the ladder accident.

-If a third party causes your ladder accident, you might be able to file a third-party injury claim.
-A third party is an individual, company, or another entity that is not your employer.
+You can file a third-party injury claim if a third party causes your ladder accident.
+A third party is an individual, company, or entity, not your employer.
 In the case of a ladder accident on a construction site, a third party might be: